NREL/ATB-calc/lcoe_calculator/README.md

  - `Full work flow.ipynb` - Jupter notebook for testing full scrape.
 May not be up-to-date.

 ## Dependencies
-The scraper is known to work with Python 3.8.12.
+The scraper is known to work with Python 3.8.12 and 3.11.0.
 The following packages are required.

  - numpy
  - pandas
  - xlwings - OS agnostic Excel automator
+ - openpyxl - required for xlwings